Something that comes up time and time again when it comes to salary increases: will I actually be much better off?

 Earn over £50,270 a year?
 You pay the same as above PLUS 42% on anything over £50,270.

-Despite most people thinking that your tax rate DOUBLES when you become a higher rate earner, it really only increases by less than ONE THIRD.
+Despite most people thinking that your tax rate DOUBLES when you become a higher rate earner, it really only increases by just over ONE THIRD.

 Yes, 42% is still a lot of tax to pay…but bear in mind you’re paying more than just 20% on basic rate earnings in the first place.